-The importance of the difference between positive and negative self-talk has already been explained as it relates to the power of positivity, or shall we say the power of the mind.
+The importance of the difference between positive and negative self-talk has already been explained as it relates to the power of positivity, or shall we say, the power of the mind.
 However, for clarity, here are some key points in the differences between the two concepts.

 Having negative self-talk can make you feel pretty down on yourself and the things that are going on in your life.
 It has the ability to bring a downer to anything, even something good.

-People who engage in negative self-talk tend to be unhappy, and it can even have a negative impact on mental health issues as aforementioned.
+People who engage in negative self-talk tend to be unhappy, and it can even have a negative impact on mental health issues, as aforementioned.
 However, technically speaking, it is not possible, nor is it beneficial, to be optimistic all of the time.
-People need to stay in touch with reality, have realistic expectations whilst keeping a positive mindset.
+People need to stay in touch with reality and have realistic expectations whilst keeping a positive mindset.
 Read more on the misconceptions about having a positive mindset.
 Having a positive mindset or being optimistic does not mean you are happy all the time.